 The forest for the trees

-On my journey to becoming a masterful web/software developer and data scientist, I regularly find myself pulled in multiple directions simultaneously.
+On my journey to becoming a masterful software engineer, I regularly find myself pulled in multiple directions simultaneously.
 For me, the issues seem to break down like this:

 - The reality of unproductive distractions in the internet era.

 - Need it or not?
 What can I skip and still achieve mastery?

 - If I need it, where to begin and how far to dig?